 SLProtocol

 The SLProtocol process is responsible for executing the logic defined in the protocol.
-By default, five SLProtocol processes are running simultaneously and the elements of the DataMiner Agent are spread over these processes at startup.
+From DataMiner 10.4.12/10.5.0 onwards, by default ten SLProtocol processes are running simultaneously.
+The elements of the DataMiner Agent are spread over these processes at startup.
+In earlier DataMiner versions, by default five SLProtocol processes are running simultaneously.

 Note